 Since the pandemic, Sony, Xbox, and Nintendo have been making their announcements through self-hosted, E3-like events.

-Nintendo, for example, has drawn millions of viewers through their “Nintendo Presents,” events, through which they have announced major titles including Pokemon and Zelda games.
+Nintendo, for example, has drawn millions of viewers through its “Nintendo Presents” events, during which it has announced major titles, including Pokemon and Zelda games.

-Xbox and Sony have found it similarly advantageous to create their own channels for communicating with fans.
+Xbox and Sony have found it similarly advantageous to create their channels for communicating with fans.

-While many people may use this development as an excuse to take a pass on E3 2023, it does provide smaller companies with the opportunity to grab a little more spotlight.
+While many people may use this development as an excuse to skip E3 2023, it does provide smaller companies with the opportunity to gain a little more attention.

 Will more companies follow the Big 3’s lead in years to come?
 That remains to be seen.
 However, this trend does track with the broader commercial tendency for modern companies to look for more intimate ways to connect with their customers.